-You are not obliged to agree to a formal request for flexible working, although you must give it serious consideration and handle it in a reasonable manner, and any refusal must fit into one of the permissible grounds - for example an inability to reorganise work among existing staff or insufficient work being available at the employee's proposed working times.
-While these reasons for refusal are broadly drafted, you need to remember that a legitimate refusal under the right to request flexible working may have the potential to lead to a claim under the discrimination legislation - for example a female employee refused part-time hours in relation to childcare might have a claim for indirect sex discrimination.
+Employers must give a request careful consideration and handle it in a reasonable manner.
+They can refuse the request, but only on one of the permissible grounds, such as their inability to reorganise work among existing staff or insufficient work being available at the employee's proposed working times.
+While these reasons for refusal are broadly drafted, employers should be aware that a legitimate refusal under the right to request flexible working may have the potential to lead to a claim for discrimination.

 HR and legal information and guidance relating to the right to request flexible working.